cwendorf/Sourcebook/R/index-topical.md

 ## [R Articles](./index-topical.md)

 This reorganized index page provides links to the various materials available for using SPSS to analyze examples.
-[The original index](./index.md) organizes the materials by the goals of the pages (i.e, Data Entry, Data Analysis, Annotated Output) rather than by topic (e.g., One Sample t Tes, ANOVA, etc.).
+[The original index](./index.md) organizes the materials by the goals of the pages (i.e, Data Entry, Data Analysis, Annotated Output) rather than by topic (e.g., One Sample t Test, ANOVA, etc.).

 ### Frequencies